scidoner/gnssclock_config/README.md

 ## 1. Record the OS image

-Install a specific Raspberry Pi OS Lite 64-bit image.
+Install a specific Raspberry Pi OS image.
 In Raspberry Pi Imager, preconfigure:

 - a unique hostname, such as `rpi5-time01`;
 - an administrative user and SSH public key;